Specialist provision to help every child fulfil their potential

 Meet the Team

-Working for Zenith Multi Academy Trust as Associate Headteacher / Director of Student Welfare with experience in school pastoral development, safeguarding and mental health.
+Working for Zenith Multi Academy Trust as Director of Zenith Minds with experience in school pastoral development, safeguarding and mental health.
 Tammy has a track record of significantly improving pastoral systems, attendance and the progress of disadvantage students.
 She is an experienced Leader of Education overseeing school improvement across all of our schools and the teaching school alliance.

 Zenith Minds Provision Manager